LChikry/dotfiles/README.md

 # Dotfiles

 This repository holds my personal dotfiles and config files for seamless setup machine.
-This files can easily be setup using the `install.sh` script wihch uses various scripts in the `script` folder (directory) to achieve this task.jjkkkkkkkkkkkkkkjjjjjjjkjkjk
+This files can easily be setup using the `install.sh` script which uses various scripts in the `script` folder (directory) to achieve this task.

 ## How to Personalize this Repo